 On March 1, 2013 the AQMD approved the HRA submitted by Exide for its facility in Vernon, California.
 That approval letter summarized the projected risk levels presented in the HRA and identified several metrics above the Action Risk Levels set forth in Rule 1402.
 Pursuant to Rule 1402(f)(2), facilities with risks in excess of these Action Risk Levels must submit a RRP within 180 days of HRA approval which, in the case of the Exide facility, was August 28, 2013.
 Exide submitted an RRP before August 28, 2013, as required.
 AQMD rejected the initial RRP by letter on October 24, 2013.
-Exide submitted a revised RRP on November 26, 2013 and Amended Revised RRP on January 17, 2014.
-Exide now submits this Final RRP in satisfaction of Rule 1402(f)(2) requirements and in response to feedback provided by AQMD
+Exide submitted a revised RRP on November 26, 2013, an Amended Revised RRP on January 17, 2014, and the March 2014 RRP on March 4, 2014.
+Exide now submits this Revised Final RRP in satisfaction of Rule 1402(f)(2) requirements and in response to feedback provided by AQMD